 “Because bermudagrass is often used in high-maintenance programs, the fertility requirements are higher to achieve desired turf results,” says Coleman.
 “Bermudagrass persists in drought conditions, but watering requirements will fluctuate based upon localized evapotranspiration rates.
 Typically, watering deep and infrequently will promote healthy root development.”

-During the peak growth season, bermudagrass could require monthly fertilization, and it’s possible that twice-weekly mowing might also become necessary during this period to ensure it keeps its recommended height.
+During the peak growing season, bermudagrass could require monthly fertilization, and it’s possible that twice-weekly mowing might also become necessary during this period to ensure it keeps its recommended height.

 A soil pH ranging between 5.8 and 7.0 is ideal for bermudagrass, but it can also tolerate soil conditions that are more alkaline.
 If your customer’s soil does lean more toward alkaline and they desire this grass type, begin regular applications of lime to help the soil reach its optimal available nutrient levels.